PureStorage-OpenConnect/cbs-deploy-bicep/README.md

 - a custom role definition
 - a role assignment

-To use prepare inputs in a parameter file `01-prereq.bicepparam` and execute `01-deploy-prerequisities.sh` script.
+To use prepare inputs in a parameter file `01-prereq.bicepparam` (you can use `01-prereq.bicepparam.examle`) and execute `01-deploy-prerequisities.sh` script.

 ### 02 - CBS Managed App